 Placement in computer science courses is handled on a student-by-student basis.
 If you have questions, the best thing to do is to talk to one of the computer science faculty.

 Computer Science 111, 112, and 211 are core courses that involve programming and algorithmic thinking.
-CS111 and CS112 are taught every semester.
-211 is taught in the spring.
+COSC 111, COSC 112, and COSC 211 are taught every semester.

 COSC 111 is intended for students with little or no previous programming experience.